Gallery House Internship Program by DGT Foundation, Inc.

 Provided in Coordination with the Pratt Center for Career and Professional Development

-- Candidates should have completed at least one semester in an art or design program at Pratt;
+Candidates should have completed at least one semester in any art or design program at Pratt Institute, have a GPA of 3.0 or higher.

-- A letter of interest, including the applicant’s idea for a potential exhibit and the social need or issue that might serve as the basis of the theme for an exhibit;
+A brief letter of interest, including the applicant’s idea for a potential exhibit and the social need or issue that might serve as the basis of the theme for an exhibit.

 At the conclusion of the semester, at their option, each individual Intern successfully completing the program may voluntarily opt to accept an invitation to also receive the honor letters, Delta Gamma Theta, from the DGT Alumni Association, Inc. and as part of that commit to volunteer as coaches for subsequent groups of Interns during subsequent semesters.
 Upon graduation from Pratt Interns participating in this way may voluntarily join as as full-fledged members of the DGT Alumni Association.